Ries1ing/-CameraComponent/README.md

   - [The strategy pattern](https://youtu.be/WQ8bNdxREHU)
   - [The observer pattern](https://youtu.be/oNalXg67XEE)
   - [Unit testing and code coverage](https://youtu.be/jmP3fp_BhmE)
-  - [Template method and bridg
+  - [Template method and bridge](https://youtu.be/t0m